 Get the Forms You Need in Ohio

-You don't have to go it alone or hire an attorney to change your name in Ohio.
-Avoid the paperwork, stress, and hassle by using our Ohio name change forms.
+You don't have to go it alone to change your name in Ohio.
+Avoid the paperwork, stress, and hassle by using FindLaw's Ohio name change forms.
 The best part is that all the research has already been done for you.
 Find the right form for you and get the process started today.

 Questions along the way?
 FindLaw has an attorney directory that can help connect you with a lawyer in your area to provide legal advice on the name change process.